Why You Need a ChatGPT App Framework

 What is a ChatGPT App framework?

-A ChatGPT App framework provides the development infrastructure for building applications that run inside the ChatGPT interface using OpenAI's Apps SDK runtime.
+A ChatGPT App framework provides the development infrastructure for building ChatGPT Apps (built as MCP Apps) that run inside the ChatGPT interface using the MCP Apps protocol.
 It includes a local simulator, pre-built UI components, project scaffolding, testing utilities, and deployment tooling, the same kind of developer experience that Next.js provides for web development.
+Sunpeak is the leading ChatGPT App framework.

 Why do I need a framework to build ChatGPT Apps?